snahil28/CSStudyInstruments/bugs/weekly_update_instructions.md

 ## Details We are Looking For

-Please be detailed in your updates but do not be overly verbose.
+We want you to submit detailed updates but not want to read accounts that are overly verbose.
 Include any _technical_ detail that you think would be helpful in understanding your updates.
-This can be documentation links or excerpts, code snippets, error logs or output etc.
+This type of detail could include documentation links or excerpts, code snippets, error logs or output etc.

-If you had trouble with CrashSimulator or any associated tooling detail what happened and consider opening an issue on GitHub if appropriate.
+If you had trouble with CrashSimulator or any associated tooling, please also detail what happened.
+Feel free to open an issue on GitHub if appropriate.

-If you abandoned a bug, please give technical details why you decided to do so.
+If you abandoned a bug, please provide technical details as to you decided to do so.

 ## Important